 Meningococcal Vaccine Requirements

-As of January 1, 2012, all entering college and university students are required to show proof of an initial meningococcal vaccination or a booster dose during the five-year period prior to enrolling [SB 62, 83rd (R) Texas Legislature].
+As of January 1, 2014, all entering students at an institution of higher education* are required to show proof of an initial meningococcal vaccination or a booster dose during the five-year period prior to enrolling [SB 62, 83rd (R) Texas Legislature].
 They must get the vaccine at least 10 days before the semester begins.
 See the exemptions section for more information on exemptions from these requirements.
 Note: this requirement represents a change from the previous legal requirement regarding this same vaccine.

 Who is an entering college student (required to receive meningococcal vaccine)?

-- a first-time student of an institution of higher education or private or independent institution of higher education
+- A first-time student of an institution of higher education or private or independent institution of higher education

-- a transfer student
+- A transfer student from another institution

-- a student who previously attended an institution of higher education before January 1, 2012, who is enrolling in the same or another institution of higher education following a break in enrollment of at least one fall or spring semester
+- A returning student who attended college before January 1, 2012, who is enrolling in the same or another institution of higher education following a break in enrollment of at least one fall or spring semester

-- a student incarcerated in a Texas prison
+- Students incarcerated in a Texas prison